12Mosch/File-Content-Aggregator/docs/developer-guide.md

   - UI handled by `HistoryModal.tsx` and `HistoryListItem.tsx`.
   - Loading: When loading a history entry in `SearchForm.tsx`, the `structuredQuery` property (stored as `unknown`) is validated using the `isQueryStructure` type guard (`src/ui/queryBuilderUtils.ts`) before being set in the component's state, ensuring type safety.
 - **Exporting Results:**
-  - The `export-results` IPC handler in `main.ts` takes the structured results data (which *does not* include file content) and the desired format (TXT, CSV, JSON, Markdown).
+  - The `export-results` IPC handler in `main.ts` takes the structured results data (which *does not* include file content initially) and the desired format (TXT, CSV, JSON, Markdown).
+  - It calls `fetchContentForExport` to read the content of matched files concurrently.
-  - It uses helper functions (`generateTxt`, `generateCsv`, `generateJson`, `generateMarkdown`) to format the data based on file path, match status, and read errors.
+  - It then uses helper functions (`generateTxt`, `generateCsv`, etc.) to format the data *including the fetched content*.
   - It prompts the user for a save location using `dialog.showSaveDialog`.
   - It writes the generated content to the selected file using `fs.writeFile`.
-  - Error Handling: If an error occurs during content generation (e.g., JSON serialization failure), the specific error message is now included in the `dialog.showErrorBox` presented to the user, aiding debugging.
-File write errors are also handled.
+  - Error Handling: Errors during content fetching or generation are handled and reported.
 - **On-Demand Content Loading:**
   - A new IPC channel `get-file-content` is handled in `main.ts`.
   - The renderer (`ResultsDisplay.tsx`) calls `window.electronAPI.invokeGetFileContent(filePath)` when a user expands an item in the tree view.